Looking for best through-the-wall air conditioner, you've come to the right place.

 The Friedrich WallMaster air conditioners are premium wall units that cost more than shown in the table above.
 WallMaster built-in air conditioners have commercial-grade components, though they’re sold as residential units too.
 The WallMaster Series is available in capacities from 8,000 to 14,500 BTU and cost two to five times that of most brands.

 LG (Better): There are about 10 LG through-the-wall air conditioners.
-They range from 8K to 12K BTUs and four of the models have supplemental heat.
+They range from 8K to 12K BTUs and four of the models have supplemental heater.

 How to Size a Wall Air Conditioner